 First Reading: 2 Samuel 7:1–11, 16

-After the king was settled in his palace and the Lord had given him rest from all his enemies around him, he said to Nathan the prophet, “Here I am, living in a house of cedar, while the ark of God remains in a tent.”
+When the king had settled into his palace and the Lord had given him rest on every side from all his enemies, the king said to Nathan the prophet, “Look, I am living in a cedar house while the ark of God sits inside tent curtains.”

-“Now then, tell my servant David, ‘This is what the LORD Almighty says: I took you from the pasture, from tending the flock, and appointed you ruler over my people Israel.
-I have been with you wherever you have gone, and I have cut off all your enemies from before you.
-Now I will make your name great, like the names of the greatest men on earth.
-And I will provide a place for my people Israel and will plant them so that they can have a home of their own and no longer be disturbed.
-Wicked people will not oppress them anymore, as they did at the beginning and have done ever since the time I appointed leaders over my people Israel.
-I will also give you rest from all your enemies.
+“Now this is what you are to say to My servant David: ‘This is what the Lord of Hosts says: I took you from the pasture and from following the sheep to be ruler over My people Israel.
+I have been with you wherever you have gone, and I have destroyed all your enemies before you.
+I will make a name for you like that of the greatest in the land.
+I will establish a place for My people Israel and plant them, so that they may live there and not be disturbed again.
+Evildoers will not afflict them as they have done ever since the day I ordered judges to be over My people Israel.
+I will give you rest from all your enemies.

-“‘The LORD declares to you that the LORD himself will establish a house for you: [. . .]
-Your house and your kingdom will endure forever before me; your throne will be established forever.’”
-(NIV)
+“‘The Lord declares to you: The Lord Himself will make a house for you. [. . .]
+Your house and kingdom will endure before Me forever, and your throne will be established forever’” (HCSB)